 Sliding Barn Door with a Modern Twist

 In this project, I show how I made this sliding barn door with a modern twist.
 It is a really simple design, but has a different look than a lot of barn doors I've seen out there.
 It has a modern twist, but won't break the bank.
-This entire project was about $200, which is really cheap for a sliding barn door.
+This entire project was about $200 including the barn door hardware, which is really cheap for a sliding barn door.
 Try this easy DIY project for yourself!
 Watch the video and follow along below:

 For a while now, Rebecca and I have wanted to have another sliding barn door in our living room.
 Years ago, I made one for the other side.
 When the two bigger kids go to bed, we pull that one closed to keep some of the noise of us still being up out of their rooms.
 We plan to do the same with this one, but for the littlest one’s room instead.

 Homeright sprayer - https://amzn.to/2y5yUPI

 Nail gun - https://amzn.to/2C191n7

 18ga finish nails - https://amzn.to/2pN38CV